+The goal of this action is to reduce campus related traffic by 20%.
 The BENEFITS of addressing an effective and coordinated approach to these and other policy changes would include: reducing an estimated 3,468 metric tons of CO_2 emissions, which is a significant reduction in our largest GHG source; reducing traffic congestion on campus and providing for a healthier quality of life campus-wide.
+Numerous successful policy changes and actions have been implemented to increase transportation efficienty and reduce emissions.